ArnNag/model-structure-documentation/documentation.md

 ### Known issues
 1. The original Mol\* viewer has a sequence view that allows you to view the full SEQRES sequence and click on the residues in the sequence to locate them in the structure and select regions of sequence in Selection Mode.
 This disappears when forcing the viewer into a div.
 ```
-# TODO: link to what this is supposed to look like, describe how it disappeared
+#TODO: link to what this is supposed to look like, describe how it disappeared
 ```
-2. The AlphaFold model is colored by PAE by default, but when I make a component of the hit region, it becomes orange.
+2. The AlphaFold model is colored by pLLDT by default, but when I make a component of the hit region, it becomes orange.
 3. Unstable awk code
 4. The BLAST gaps are not accounted for correctly when computing the boundaries of hits.